Bao-Lab/GPSmatch/README.md

 You should now be set to use the GPSmatch package!

+### GPSmatch Example usage

+The following READme contains examples for running functions from the GPSmatch package, using provided database files found in the Example folder in Github.
+In order to run these example files, it is necessary to download the ZIP file from the Github.
+Once downloaded, open the GPSmatch.Rproj file found in the GPSmatch-main folder.

+Once the GPSmatch.Rproj file is opened, you can run all example files in that file.

 ## USAGE AND PARAMETERS:

 The GPSmatch package contains three functions available for the user: rankSimilarity, sigEvl and indivPVal.
 The following documentation explains how to use them.